garnetius/uson-js/README.md

 Most of time regular double-quoted JSON strings work just fine for the purpose of content transfer.
 It’s quite unusual to have a JSON document consisting exclusively of multiline strings, or numerous binary payloads.
 Usually USON features aren’t needed that much.

-But things can change dramatically when USON is authored by hand, includes string content in various formats, and needs to be formatted for easy visual presentation.
+But things can change dramatically when USON is authored by hand, includes string content in various formats, and needs to be formatted for clear visual presentation.

 So when you *do* need features like that, USON offers a ready & clean solution.